Alice-Toxaway Loop Backpacking Guide: Routes, Campsites & Tips for the Sawtooths

 Is there cell service on the trail?

 Cell service is very limited to nonexistent.
-Download offline maps before you go (Gaia GPS recommended) and carry a sattilite messaging device such as a Garmin Inreach Mini 2
+Download offline maps before you go (Gaia GPS recommended) and carry a satellite messaging device such as a Garmin InReach Mini 3.

 Final Thoughts